-In a single word, torrents are simply ‘files’ that hold information related to other files and folders that are to be distributed.
-When you download a movie torrent, this ‘torrent file’ contains necessary information which will let you get that movie.
+Torrents are simply ‘files’ that hold information related to other files and folders that are to be downloaded.
+When you download a movie torrent, this ‘torrent file’ contains necessary information that will let you get that movie.

 When you start downloading the files associated with that torrent, you might also see a file that is not familiar with those other chunks of data.
-That are values which are used to verify a file.
+Those are values that are used to verify a file.
 Now that we’ve helped separate fact from fiction, it is time to explain how these torrents work.

-In short, when you’re ‘torrenting’ a file, it pretty much means that you are transferring a file over a P2P or Bittorrent network.
+When you’re ‘torrenting’ a file, it pretty much means that you are transferring a file over the BitTorrent network which uses Peer-to-Peer (P2P) file sharing.
 A P2P network in the simplest explanation means a network that is created when two or more computers are connected to share resources without going through a separate server computer.
-Think of this like an adhoc network but a lot more complex.
+Think of this as an ad-hoc network but a lot more complex.

 What is the difference between seeds, peers, and leechers?